Skip to main content

 Ice Bath

-Stalone has touted the health benefits of anabolics, including Human Growth Hormone, for years.
-Athletes and anti-aging experts often praise ice baths for several potential similar health benefits.
-Like anabolic steroids, cold seems to help increase IGF levels, but without the negative feedback loop that goes along with synthetic hormones like Anavar or Testosterone Cypionate.
+For years, Stalone has touted the health benefits of anabolics, including Human Growth Hormone.
+Athletes and anti-aging experts often praise ice baths for potential similar health benefits.
+Like anabolic steroids, colds seem to help increase IGF levels, but without the negative feedback loop that goes along with synthetic hormones like Anavar or Testosterone Cypionate.
 Cold showers were the rage in the 80s, too.
 But this new popular thing in MMA takes cold showers to a whole new level.
 Let’s look at some excellent health benefits of extreme cold in small spurts of exposure.

 Muscle Recovery

 In recent years, we have seen stem cell therapy, plasma replacement therapy, and proliferation therapy used to trigger natural healing, especially in joints.
-Similarly, ice baths, or cold water immersion are believed to help reduce inflammation and muscle soreness after intense physical activity.
+Similarly, ice baths or cold water immersion are believed to help reduce inflammation and muscle soreness after intense physical activity.
 The cold temperature may constrict blood vessels, which can decrease muscle tissue swelling and aid in recovery.
-Presumably, this is what Conor Mcgregor and Michael Chandler were demonstrating with their ice bath challenge thing.
+Presumably, this is what Conor Mcgregor and Michael Chandler were demonstrating with their ice bath challenge.

 Improved Circulation